-I’m Jarryn Dower, an artist based in Ocean Grove, Australia who re-purposes old surfboards into artwork with detailed illustrations of surf and beach inspired themes.
+I’m Jarryn Dower, an artist based in Geelong, Australia who re-purposes old surfboards into artwork with detailed illustrations of surf and beach inspired themes.

 Having grown up around the Bellarine and Surf Coast, the beach and surf culture has had a large influence on my interests and lifestyle, which I’ve now translated into art.
 I first began this style of artwork early 2014 as a hobby between University assignments.